Skip to content

 Show this message when:

-• you don't have data for some reason;
+• There is no data for some reason

 Nothing found

-Show this state when user has been searching or applying a filter in the table, and we didn't find anything.
+Display this state when the user has been searching or filtering data, and nothing was found.

 TIP